crypto7world/heritage-cli/README.md

 [![Rust][rust-shield]][rust-url]

-And based upon 3 Rust projects without which I would not have gotten that far:
+And based upon 3 Rust projects without which we would not have gotten that far:

 - [`bdk`]
 - [`rust-miniscript`]